scingiraj/k8s-tf-pipeline/README.md

 ```
 kubectl get daemonset calico-node -n calico-system
 ```
-Default network polices are placed in folder - default-network-policies , review and reuse it as per the use case.
+Default network polices are placed in folder - **default-network-policies** , review and reuse it as per the use case.

+## hpa
+Kubernetes-native tools such as vpa/hpa can be used to dynamically scale resources based on real-time metrics such as CPU and memory, to scale based on network usage or any other parameters, you need to configure KEDA or Prometheus.
+Sample manifests can referenced from hpa folder.

 ## License